 4. Can I copyright my company name?

 No, You want to trademark your business name.
-Copyrights are for the protection of works of art; trademarks are for the protection of commercially used product and brand names.
+Copyrights are for the protection of works of art; trademarks are for the protection of the commercially used products and brand names.

 Disclaimer.
 The views and opinions expressed here are those of the authors.
 They do not purport to reflect the opinions or views of IdeasPlusBusiness.com.